Identifying English learners

 - Which language (s) did the student first acquired?

-The English language assessment determines whether a student is eligible to receive English language support or services.
-In most states, a score of 4.9 or below qualifies a student as an English language learner.
-A score of 5 or above determines that a student does not need English language services.
+The English language screener determines whether a student is eligible to receive English language support or services.
+In other words, the screener determines if the student is an ESL student or not.
+In most states, a score below 4.9 qualifies a student as an English language learner.
+A score of 5 or above is used to determine that a student does not need English language services.

 Can a parent stop a school from testing a child for ESL Services?

-A parent has the right to decline English language development services at any time but can not impede the administration of an entrance exam or the annual language assessment.
-The language assessment is a requirement by the Federal Government to ensure that students in need of English language instruction receive the language instruction they require.
+Although a parent has the right to decline English language development services they are not able to impede the administration of an entrance exam or the annual language assessment.
+The language assessment is a requirement by the Federal Government to ensure that students needing to improve English proficiency receive the language instruction required.

 For this reason, schools do not need parent permission to assess a possible English Language Learner student.
 A school must administer and offer necessary language development services to all eligible students.